CumulusNetworks/docs/content/cumulus-linux/Layer-1-and-Switch-Ports/Facebook-Voyager-Optical-Interfaces.md

 #### Module Groups

-The **module groups** are i <span style="color: #222222;"> ndividual groups for each of the predefined modules and </span> define the attributes of the transponders in the system.
+The **module groups** are individual groups for each of the predefined modules and define the attributes of the transponders in the system.
 The name of a module group is defined in the values of the `Names` key in the Modules group (shown above).